horizontalsystems/blockchain-crypto-guides/token_guides/makerdao.md

 MakerDAO consists of a set of public smart contracts known as Maker Protocol which autonomously handle the lending process.

-The DAI token is the core product of MakerDAO and its revenue source.
-More specifically, the DAI is the currency of every single loan Maker Protocol has issued to the public.
+The DAI token is the core product of MakerDAO.
+The DAI is the currency of every single loan Maker Protocol issues to the public.
+The DAI token itself is a stablecoin.
+When people take out loans they have to pay service fees which benefit MakerDAO.

+Most of the services provided by MakerDAO are built around DAI stablecoin.

-The DAI token itself is what known as a stablecoin.
-The term stablecoin refers to a cryptocurrency which attempts to peg its market value to some external reference, usually it’s USD, EUR or Gold.
+> The term stablecoin refers to a cryptocurrency which attempts to peg its market value to some external reference, usually it’s USD, EUR or Gold.

-The Maker Protocol enables users to lock their Ether tokens as collateral and in return provide clients with DAI tokens.
+The Maker Protocol enables users to lock their Ether tokens as collateral and in return obtain DAI tokens.
+The collateral release on repayment of the loan.

-The process takes place in the following order:

 1. Every time the loan is issued by MakerDAO’s Maker Protocol to someone a new DAI enters circulating supply.
-2. At the same time a new collateral in Ether (equivalent to 150% of the DAI value) deposited to the Maker Protocol reserves.
+At the same time a new collateral in Ether (equivalent to 150% of the DAI value) deposited to the Maker Protocol reserves.
-3. When the loan is returned, the collateral is released back to the user, and the returned DAI is destroyed by Maker Protocol.
+2. When the loan is returned, the collateral is released back to the user, and the returned DAI is destroyed by Maker Protocol.
+A service fee is paid by the borrower.

-The key takeaway point here is that Maker Protocol is what controls the circulating supply of DAI, and the automated process by which the price of DAI remains consistently close to 1$.
+Maker Protocol is what controls the circulating supply of DAI.
+The Maker Protocol also ensures that the price of DAI remains very close to or equal to 1 USD at all times.
+As will be shown later on the protocol has many tools at its disposal for balancing the price of DAI.

-Through various means that are available to it the protocol ensures that the price of DAI remains very close to or equal to 1 USD.

-In that regard, DAI is a trustless decentralized stablecoin:

-- trustless : anyone can verify that stablecoin is indeed backed by an amount of collateral to account for the circulating supply.
+DAI is trustless because anyone can verify that stablecoin is indeed backed by an amount of collateral to account for the circulating supply.
 That collateral can be used to buy out every single DAI out in circulation without the need to trust someone.

-- decentralized : not controlled by a single entity, works exactly as programmed.

-Unlike DAI, most stablecoins are centralized and require a high level of trust from a person holding the coins towards the issuer of that stablecoin.
-USDT and USDC are such stablecoins.
+Unlike DAI, most stablecoins are centralized and require a high level of trust from a person holding the coins.

-The main difference between various stablecoins lies in the way the circulating supply of a stablecoin is being controlled.

-In April 2020, the market cap of DAI token was about 80 million USD.
-Being a stablecoin on Ethereum blockchain anyone can verify the exact number of DAI in circulation.

-While anyone can see the amount of Tether's USDT tokens in circulation no one can say for sure if there is a sufficient amount of liquid collateral backing it.

 ### MakerDAO Governance